Massage techniques: Which are best for you?

 One study concluded that experts cannot reliably or consistently find trigger points through touch (Rathbone, 2017).
 Doctor John Quinter concludes there is no scientific evidence for trigger points as entities or the cycles that were believed to perpetuate them (Quintner, 2015).
 We know that we get sore spots—we just don’t know exactly what they are or the best way to treat them.

-Some people will prefer sustained pressure into a sore spot, while others find this irritates the area.
+Some people prefer sustained pressure into a sore spot, while others may find this irritates the area.
 Using the phrase trigger point release can still be a way to communicate the style of massage you do (or don’t) like.
 Interested to learn more?
 Check out this review of trigger point evidence.

 4. Cranio-sacral therapy